ivmai/JCGO/goclsp/BoehmGC_README.txt

 Copyright (c) 1988, 1989 Hans-J. Boehm, Alan J. Demers Copyright (c) 1991-1996 by Xerox Corporation.
 All rights reserved.
 Copyright (c) 1996-1999 by Silicon Graphics.
 All rights reserved.
-Copyright (c) 1999-2005 Hewlett-Packard Development Company, L.P.
+Copyright (c) 1999-2011 by Hewlett-Packard Development Company.

 The file linux_threads.c is also
 Copyright (c) 1998 by Fergus Henderson.
 All rights reserved.